memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 $ docker build -f builder.Dockerfile -t cproject-builder:latest .
 ```

-> Running this command again will be much faster since all steps within a _Dockerfile_ are cached!
+> **Note:** Running this command again will execute much faster since all steps within a _Dockerfile_ are cached!
 Only if, e.g., you add new packages to the list, the whole step will be re-executed.

 ### A shortcut for verbose command line invocations

-Docker commands are quite verbose, and they only tend to become even longer, which is why I typically park my most used commands in a [`makefile`](https://github.com/lmapii/cproject/blob/main/makefile).
+Docker commands are quite verbose, and they only tend to become even longer, which is why I typically park my most used commands in a [`makefile`](https://github.com/lmapii/cproject/blob/main/makefile) in the project root.
 Assuming you have `make` installed, you could do the following to make your life a little easier.
 Your future self will thank you for not having to remember all commands:

 ```makefile
 project_name=cproject